The Scary of Sixty-First

-The Scary of Sixty-First is a 2021 American horror thriller film directed by Dasha Nekrasova, who co-wrote the screenplay with Madeline Quinn.
-It stars Betsey Brown, Quinn, Nekrasova and Mark Rapaport.
+The Scary of Sixty-First is a 2021 American horror thriller exploitation film directed by Dasha Nekrasova (in her feature directorial debut), who co-wrote the screenplay with Madeline Quinn.
+It stars Betsey Brown, Quinn, and Dasha Nekrasova.

-The film had its worldwide premiere at the 71st Berlin International Film Festival in the Encounters section, where it won the Best First Feature Award.
-In May 2021 it was announced that sales and distribution rights had been purchased by distributor Utopia and streaming service Shudder.
+The film had its world premiere in the Encounters section of the 71st Berlin International Film Festival, where it won the Best First Feature Award.
+In May 2021, distribution rights were acquired by distributor Utopia and streaming service Shudder.
+It opened in theaters in Los Angeles on December 3, 2021, and in New York City on December 17, followed by a VOD release on December 24.

 Plot

-Noelle and Addie are young adults who are viewing an apartment on the Upper East Side.
+Noelle and Addie are young adults who are viewing an apartment on the Upper East Side of Manhattan.
 Despite peculiar elements of the apartment, including abandoned furnishings and a suspicious realtor, the two move in.
 On their first evening there, Noelle finds a tarot card, while Addie is plagued by nightmares.

 A mysterious girl shows up at the apartment, having previously been spotted by Noelle and Addie looking inside from the street.
 Initially posing as a realtor, she reveals that she is there to investigate notorious sex trafficker Jeffrey Epstein.
 She believes that the apartment was previously owned by Epstein, and suggests that crimes, including child prostitution and murder, may have taken place there.
 Noelle and the girl begin to obsessively research conspiracy theories surrounding Epstein's death and his alleged activities, and eventually begin a romantic relationship.

 Meanwhile, Addie becomes psychologically disturbed, seemingly as a result of living in the apartment.
-She wanders the streets of New York in a daze.
-During sex with her boyfriend Greg, she asks him to pretend they are on Epstein's 'Lolita Express' private plane, and engages in ageplay, demanding Greg to treat her like she is 13 years old in a voice that is not her own; she has no memory of the events immediately afterward.
+She wanders the streets of Manhattan in a daze.
+During sex with her boyfriend Greg, she asks him to pretend they are on Epstein's Lolita Express private jet, and engages in ageplay, demanding Greg to treat her like she is 13 years old in a voice that is not her own; she has no memory of the events immediately afterward.
 She also masturbates to images of Prince Andrew, who was an associate of Epstein's, while dressing and behaving childishly.

 Noelle and the girl's research reveals two other Epstein properties five blocks away from the apartment on either side; Noelle suggests a connection to the pentagram.
 The girl reveals that she also found a tarot card, this one in Addie's bedroom.
-The two visit a 'magical apothecary' to discover the meaning behind the cards, whose owner warns them to leave the apartment immediately and gives them an obsidian crystal for protection.
+The two visit a "magical apothecary" to discover the meaning behind the cards, whose owner warns them to leave the apartment immediately and gives them an obsidian crystal for protection.
 They return to the apartment to find Addie, still seemingly entranced and sexually obsessed with Prince Andrew.
 Noelle and the girl visit the Metropolitan Correctional Center where Epstein died, only to find Addie there, dressed similarly to a young girl pictured in a photo with Epstein.
 The two meet Greg at his work and learn the story of the bizarre sexual encounter between him and Addie.